Executive Traveller exclusive

 But it's not just be about road warriors.
 “I’ve also had a few parents tell me they would rather not disturb their kids if they are settled in and avoid having to bundle them and all their carry-on luggage off and back on a flight during a stopover.”

 And harking back to the Kangaroo Route as our example, there’s another upside on the return leg from London to Sydney or Melbourne.
 Regular travellers from London or Singapore can attest that this final part of the journey short-changes you on sleep.

 With 7-8 hours from wheels-up at Changi to landing in Australia, the window for sleep is at best six hours – and that’s six hours in a noisy cabin, on a bed which is never anywhere near as restful and relaxing as the one at home.

 A non-stop flight changes that for the better, and there’s every chance that with a longer sleep under your belt, you’ll arrive feeling not only fresher but with less post-flight fatigue and downtime.

 That's something which every business traveller and holiday-maker will appreciate.

 Qantas Project Sunrise research flights

 In evaluating Project Sunrise, Qantas ran three three ‘research flights’ from New York and London to Sydney in late July 2019 to study jet-lag and design an optimum rest and work pattern for crew.

 “They were an amazing experience,” Joyce notes, “testing how our frequent flyers would feel, looking at pilot fatigue issues.”

-These three special flights were undertaken by Boeing 787-9 jets, which had to be limited to limited to 50 passengers and crew in order to conquer those endless kilometres.
+These three special flights were undertaken by Boeing 787-9 jets, which had to be limited to 50 passengers and crew in order to conquer those endless kilometres.